MarcialRosales/maven-concourse-pipeline/README.md

 Version numbers will be stored in a versioned control file.
 It is better to explain it with our own example.
 We have our application https://github.com/MarcialRosales/maven-concourse-pipeline-app1.
 It has the `master` branch where we normally keep the latest and greatest version.
 We will create a branch which will contain a file whose content is the current version of our application.

-This is how it works: When we are about to build our application, we check out the `version` branch to know the version.
-And whenever we want to bump up the version number, we bump it up and commits it back.
-There is a *Concourse* resource called [sem-ver](https://github.com/concourse/semver-resource) which helps us with the task.
+This is how it works:
+- When we are about to build our application, we check out the `version` branch to know the version we are building.
+- Whenever we want to bump up the version number, say after we produce a release, we bump it up, commit it and push it so that it is available for the next builds.
+- There is a *Concourse* resource called [sem-ver](https://github.com/concourse/semver-resource) which helps us with the task.

 So, we know where versions are stored and how we are going to version each stage of our artifacts.